kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   })
 });
 {% endprism %}
-The first parameter for `$.getJSON()` is the JSON file with the content we want to load onto the page.
-The second parameter is a callback function that loads the data onto the page.
+The first parameter for `$.getJSON()` was the JSON file with the content we wanted to load onto the page.
+The second parameter was a callback function that loaded the data onto the page.

-That callback function takes one parameter we've called `player`, which points to the JSON file.
-Next, we use jQuery's `$.each()` method to do what the `for...in` loop did before and look for properties in our JSON data.
+That callback function took one parameter we've called `player`, which references the JSON file.
+Next, we used jQuery's `.each` method to do what the `for...in` loop did before: look for properties in our JSON data.

-`$.each()` also takes parameters: the first one is `players` parameter, which, again, is pointing to our JSON data.
-The second parameter is another callback function that loads the data onto the page, and inside particular page elements we create.
+`.each` also took parameters: the first one was `players` parameter, which, again, pointed to our JSON data.
+The second parameter was another callback function that loaded the data onto the page, and inside particular page elements we created.

 In the function, we created a variable called `newDiv` that used jQuery to create a new div tag.
-Then we used jQuery's `.append()` method to look for any `playerOne` properties in the items of the JSON object, and place them inside of the newly created div tag.
+Then we used jQuery's `.append` method to look for any `playerOne` properties in the items of the JSON object, and place them inside of the newly created div tag.

-The new div has content: we can now take it and use jQuery `.append()` again to load it into the `#textTarget` element already on the page.
+The new div had content at that point: we then took it and used `.append` again to load it into the "textTarget" element already on the page.

-<a href="http://api.jquery.com/jQuery.getJSON/" target="blank">Read more about "jQuery.getJSON()"</a>
+<a href="http://api.jquery.com/jQuery.getJSON/" target="blank">Read more about "jQuery.getJSON()"</a>.

 <a name="jquery-get-script"></a>
-<h5 class="h5-guide">Use jQuery.getScript()</h5>
+<h5 class="h5-guide">Use jQuery.getScript</h5>
 `$.getScript()` loads a single JavaScript file via AJAX.
 A common practice is to use a callback function to execute code in the file after it loads.

 `index.html` looks the same as before, but we're adding a file called `loadFile.js` while updating `scripts.js` (<a href="/samples/ajax-tutorial-samples/sample16/" target="blank">view the example</a>):